AdobeDocs/analytics.en/help/implement/vars/plugins/getpercentpageviewed.md

 1. Save and publish the changes to the rule.

 ## Install the plug-in using custom code editor

+If you do not want to use the Common Analytics Plugins plug-in extension, you can use the custom code editor.

 1. Log in to [Adobe Experience Platform Data Collection](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 1. Click on the desired property.